claws-lab/projection-in-MLLMs/README.md

 3. Dermatology: Download the DermaNet dataset from [here](https://www.kaggle.com/datasets/shubhamgoel27/dermnet) and use the standard train-test split.
 4. Humanitarian: Download the CrisisMMD dataset from [here](https://crisisnlp.qcri.org/crisismmd) (version v2.0) and use the standard train-test split.

-You can prepare the dataset for fine-tuning the llava models using the script: `./prepare_data/format_data_for_finetuning.py`.
+Prepare the dataset for fine-tuning the llava models using the script: `./prepare_data/format_data_for_finetuning.py`.
 This will output a CSV file containing the image paths and labels for the images within the specified directory.
 This CSV will be used for zero-shot inference with the CLIP model.
 Additionally, this script will output a JSON which will be used for fine-tuning the llava models.